syndicate-storage/syndicate-tests/README.md

 ```
 usage: testwrapper.sh [-d] [-i] [-v] [-n <test number>]

+   -c     run callgrind on all tests, by default, output is saved to *.callgrind files in "output", along with a summary plot per each test

    -d     Debug testrunner.py

    -i     Interactively run testwrapper.sh, asks (y/n) whether to run each test